Robotxm/AutoXduNCovReport/README.md

 ### Create secrets

-First go to Settings -> Secrets, click 'New repository secret' to create secrets for your username and password.
-Take an example, let's use `USERNAME` for name with value `1234567890` and `PASSWORD` for password with value `aabbccd`.
-If you want to work with PushPlus, also create `SCKEY` with value `1a2a3d4f` (certainly this should be your own PushPlus token).
-Although the latest version has replaced Serverchan with PushPlus, here and in the GitHub Action configuration file in the repository I am still using `SCKEY` for compatibility.
+First go to Settings -> Secrets -> Actions, click 'New repository secret' to create secrets following required secrets:

+- `USERNAME`: The value is your student ID, such as `1234567890`
+- `PASSWORD`: The value is your password for IDS, such as `aabbccd`
+- `FUNCTION`: The value is either `tcheck` for submitting daily 3-time information or `ncov` for submitting daily information
-You need create 2 more secrets.
-One is `FUNCTION` with value `tcheck` (or `ncov` if you want to submit daily information) and the other is `CAMPUS` with value `-c S` (or `-c N` if you live in north campus. **Specify empty value if you want to submit daily information instead of daily 3-time information**).
+- `CAMPUS`: For submitting daily 3-time information, the value is `-c S` if you live in south campus or  `-c N` if you live in north campus.
+For submitting daily information, the value is ` ` **(a space instead of an empty value, as GitHub does not allow the empty value)**

+If you want to work with PushPlus, create one more secret:

+- `SCKEY`: The value is your PushPlus token

+So far the workflow can be executed.
+For more preferences, read the following.

+### Switch between daily information and daily 3-time information

+Normally, we are required to submit daily 3-time information on campus and submit daily information at home.
+Just change the value of secret `FUNCTION` following the instructions in 'Create secrets' section and the change will be applied next time the workflow is triggered.

+### Run workflow manually (optional)

+The workflow in this repository is configured to support running manually.
+To do this, go to Actions, click the second 'Auto NCov Report' in the left panel and 'Run workflow' in the right.

 ### Change scheduled time (optional)